NicoBiernat/titan-ccp-record-bridge/kieker-bridge-raritan/raritan-simulator/README.md

 The URL power measurements are sent to has to be configured via a Java property file's parameter `kieker.bridge.address` or via the environment variable `KIEKER_BRIDGE_ADDRESS`.

+3 Different simulation setups are supported (`demo`, `scale` and `feas`), which can be set via a Java property file's parameter `setup` or via the environment variable `SETUP`.
+However, for normal tests, the default setup `demo` should be chosen.

 ## Build and Run

 To simply run the source code from within, e.g., Eclipse make sure to add